 To create a winning strategy, you must know what best practices will get your posts to the top of the SERPs.
 However, this isn’t good enough.
 You must also choose the right terms to rank for.

 It doesn’t do your business any good if you’re ranking at number one for terms your clients are searching for.
-You might get great traffic, but that traffic won’t result in sales because it’s not your target audience, and they aren’t interested in what you have to offer.
+You might get some traffic from random high search volume keywords, but that traffic won’t result in sales because it’s not your ideal customer profile, and they aren’t interested in what you have to offer.

 Your strategy must include these four vital steps if you want to increase your leads through organic searches.